By Andrew Seymour

 The common factor binding these companies together is that they aren’t coming to the Middle East to simply compete with existing players on infrastructure sales or basic IT services.
 They have each spotted a gap for certain offerings that local players on the whole may not yet have exploited.

 While the addition of more talented names will hopefully assist in raising channel standards further, it is important that indigenous VARs and integrators keep check of their ability to serve the ever-changing needs of the market.
 Brushing off the arrival of foreign integrators as insignificant — however slow the process might be — is a risky stance to adopt.
-They may know the competitive landscape like the back of their hand, but in a market where the dynamics are renowned for changing quickly, there’s clearly no room for complacency.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+They may know the competitive landscape like the back of their hand, but in a market where the dynamics are renowned for changing quickly, there’s clearly no room for complacency.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.